Tensor-Network study of Ising model on infinite hyperbolic dodecahedral lattice: 3D Hyperbolic Lattice

 and

-We calculate the isometries $U_{\rm L}$ and $U_{\rm P}$ from the leading eigenvectors of the linearly-shaped $\rho_{\rm L}^{~}$ and the pentagonal-shaped $\rho_{\rm P}^{~}$, see Fig.~\ref{FigApB02}.
-The isometries reduce the exponentially expanding bond dimensions, i.e., $U_{\rm L}$ reduces $2m_{\rm L}$ space to $m_{\rm L}$, whereas $U_{\rm P}$ reduces $2m_{\rm L}^2m_{\rm P}^2$ space down to $m_{\rm P}$.
+We then calculate the isometries $U_{\rm L}$ and $U_{\rm P}$ from the leading eigenvectors of the linearly-shaped $\rho_{\rm L}^{~}$ and the pentagonal-shaped $\rho_{\rm P}^{~}$, see Fig.~\ref{FigApB02}.
+The isometries reduce the exponentially expanding bond dimensions, i.e., $U_{\rm L}$ reduces $2m_{\rm L}$ space down to $m_{\rm L}$, whereas $U_{\rm P}$ reduces $2m_{\rm L}^2m_{\rm P}^2$ space down to $m_{\rm P}$.
 The renormalization relations are given in the set of Eqs.~\eqref{renormhyperbolic}, where we apply the isometries $U_{\rm L}$ and $U_{\rm P}$, that are graphically represented in Fig.~\ref{FigApB02} (b)--(d) as the gray doubled lines and doubled pentagons, respectively.
-We do not explicitly express the extension and renormalization equations in index notations, as they can be straightforwardly determined from the graphical visualizations supported in colors.